DomBurke23/Nutrition/README.md

 # Nutrition Data

+-- Doms Notes --
+all contract tests pass

+and you can still run the code locally and are able to update the url https://localhost:7248/nutrition?fatRating=LOW depending on the nutrition criteria (see tests for examples).

 A simple web service which supports searching and sorting nutrition data.
 Query results are returned as a list of foods and drinks, formatted as a JSON document.

 Data comes from https://www.kaggle.com/datasets/trolukovich/nutritional-values-for-common-foods-and-products?resource=download